anasty223/anasty223/README.md

-<h3 align="center">Hi I am Anastasya, a junior developer from Ukraine.
+<h3 >Hi I am Anastasya, a junior developer from Ukraine.

- -:woman_technologist: About Me :
+ :woman_technologist: About Me :

  ---